nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-18-getting-service-account-vso-tfs-service-credential-viewer/index.md

 ---
 title: Getting a service account for VSO with TFS Service Credential Viewer
+description: "Learn how to obtain a service account for Visual Studio Online using the TFS Service Credential Viewer.
+Streamline your automation tasks effortlessly!"
 date: 2014-06-18
 creator: Martin Hinshelwood
 id: "10596"